saybuser/FD-SAT-Plan/README.md

 ## Improvements

 I always look for ways to improve the runtime performance and memory efficiency of FD-SAT-Plan.
-Since the publication [1], the performance of FD-SAT-Plan has significantly improved due to smarter encodings of the binarized activation functions.
-Namely, cardinality networks [6] are currently used to replace the sequential cardinality [7] constraints used in [1].
+Since the publication [1], the performance of FD-SAT-Plan has significantly (1-2 orders of magnitude!) improved due to smarter encodings of the binarized activation functions.
+Namely, cardinality networks [6] with bi-directional clauses are currently used to replace the sequential cardinality [7] constraints used in [1].
+Similar to [8], the cardinality constraints are conjoined with equivalence constraints (Note that [8] uses sequential counters [7] instead of cardinality networks[6]).
+Further, cardinality constraints (i.e., sum_1..i..n x_i >= k) are inverted (i.e., sum_1..i..n -x_i <= n-k) when k > n/2.

 ## Dependencies

-Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [8].
+Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [9].

-Training BNN: The publicly available code [9] is used to train BNNs.
+Training BNN: The toolkit [10] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

-Compilation to CNF:
+Compilation to CNF: The toolkit [11] is called in hd_maxsat_plan.py to write the list of literals into the DIMACS CNF format.

 Solver: Any off-the-shelf SAT solver works.
 In our work [1], we used Glucose SAT solver [5].